jaypasdev/coursera-copilot-secure-code/README.md

 ## Usage
 1. Clone the repository.
-2. Run the application using `dotnet run`.
+2. Run the application using `dotnet run .\SecurityAndAuthentication.sln`.
-3. Run the unit tests using `dotnet test`.
+3. Run the unit tests using `dotnet test .\SecurityAndAuthentication.sln`.